 Ketamine is known as a party drug.
 Using ketamine regularly can lead to you developing a dependency and a ketamine addiction.
 Ketamine can alter your brain’s chemistry, causing you to develop a ketamine tolerance and a psychological dependence.

-Many people have the false belief that prescription medications are always safe and you can’t get addicted if you get them from the doctor.
+Many people have a false belief that prescription medications are always safe and you can’t get addicted if you get them from the doctor.
 However, prescription medications can be highly addictive – especially when you abuse prescription drugs (e.g take more than the recommended dose/ mix with alcohol etc).

 Alcohol addiction (informally referred to as alcoholism) is a disease, just like drug addiction, that can affect all aspects of your life.
 If you’re addicted to alcohol, you may feel unable to stop drinking despite the negative consequences.